-Our 2022 executive compensation program consisted of base salary and discretionary cash incentives payable based on the CHC Committee's evaluation of our overall financial performance and the contribution of the individual named executive officer to such performance.
-In order to further enhance a "pay for performance" environment, the CHC Committee added a long-term equity incentive plan ("LTIP") component to the Company's executive compensation program for 2022, which was adopted in November 2021.
-Accordingly, in February 2022, the CHC Committee granted to members of management time-based restricted stock awards ("RSAs"), which vest ratably over a three-year period, under the Company's previously approved 2015 Performance & Equity Incentive Plan.
+Our 2023 executive compensation program consisted of base salary and discretionary cash incentives payable based on the CHC Committee's evaluation of our overall financial performance and the contribution of the individual named executive officer to such performance.
+In order to further enhance a "pay for performance" environment, the CHC Committee added a long-term equity incentive plan ("LTIP") component to the Company's executive compensation program, which was adopted in November 2021.
+Accordingly, in February 2023, the CHC Committee granted to members of management time-based restricted stock awards ("RSAs"), which vest ratably over a three-year period, under the Company's previously approved 2015 Performance & Equity Incentive Plan (the "2015 Equity Incentive Plan").
 The number of RSAs granted was based on a percentage of each individual's base salary.
-Additionally, in April 2022, the CHC Committee granted to Jorge L. Gonzalez additional RSAs, which vest in full on January 24, 2030, under the Company's previously approved 2015 Performance & Equity Incentive Plan.
-The CHC Committee believes that adding the LTIP component to the executive compensation program will align executive and shareholder interests by creating an "ownership culture," incentivize performance, and provide retention incentives for our executive officers.
+Additionally, in February 2023, the CHC Committee also granted to Jorge L. Gonzalez additional RSAs, which vest in full on January 24, 2030, under the 2015 Equity Incentive Plan.
+The CHC Committee believes that adding the LTIP component to the executive compensation program aligns executive and shareholder interests by creating an "ownership culture," incentivize performance, and provides retention incentives for our executive officers.